mwl10/ML_LIB_CS6350/DecisionTree/README.md

 There is a jupyter notebook called 'perceptron.ipynb' that runs the experiments, and I converted it to a python script with an associated 'run.sh' file.
 This prints the train and test accuracies for the bank-note dataset with a standard perceptron, a voted perceptron and an averaged perceptron implementation.

+There is also a notebook 'paper_problems.ipynb,' which I used to calculate margins and help with getting answers for some of the paper problems, saving some of the figures as well.

 ### Code within ./linear_regression